-If you’ve been blogging for any amount of time, you’ve probably heard that Pinterest can be a great traffic source for your blog.
-But if you’re not seeing that success, it’s probably because you’re not using keywords the right way.
-This guide will help you learn where to put keywords on Pinterest, how to add keywords to Pinterest pins, how to find keywords for Pinterest, and how to do Pinterest keyword research to grow your audience.
+If you've been blogging for any amount of time, you've probably heard that Pinterest can be a great traffic source for your blog.
+But if you're not seeing that success, it's probably because you're not using Pinterest keywords the right way.
+This guide will help you learn where to put keywords on Pinterest, how to add keywords to Pinterest pins, how to find keywords for Pinterest, and how to do Pinterest keyword research.

 It can be anything, like “how to write a blog post or “gluten-free dessert recipes” or “Europe travel tips.

 “If your Pinterest content isn’t optimized for Pinners’ searches, you may be missing out.
 Keywords are building blocks for search engine optimization—and Pinterest is basically a visual search engine.”Hootsuite

 As that quote says, Pinterest is a search engine, like Google.
-So if your pins and boards have no keywords, Pinterest won’t know what they’re about.
-And if Pinterest doesn’t know what they’re about, then they’re not going to be able to show them for people searching on your topic.
+So if your pins and boards have no Pinterest keywords, Pinterest won't know what they're about.
+And if Pinterest doesn't know what they're about, then they're not going to be able to show them to people searching on your topic.

 Pinterest uses keywords to identify what your pin is about so that it can show people relevant results in their home feed or searches.